collibra/catalog-profiler-examples/README.md

 Please notice the profiling REST API expects the assets to be already present and to only update the profiling information.
-Hence a common pattern is to first create the relevant assets using a simple Catalog ingestion or using
+Hence a common pattern is to first create the relevant assets using simple Catalog ingestion or using
 a Connect script and then use Connect again to send the profiling information to Catalog.
 This connect script would also be in charge of making the link between a column profile and a Column asset using the `AssetIdentifier` data